Robert F. Castellvi: 15th Marine Expeditionary Unit AAV mishap

 The 15th Marine Expeditionary Unit (15 MEU) investigation was ongoing at the time of Castellvi's suspension.
 In October 2021, the results of investigation were revealed: It confirmed training and maintenance issues, as well as determining responsibility for the failure.
 As a result, in addition to Castellvi losing his position as inspector general, all Marines below him in the chain of command received some level of administrative discipline.
 In 2022, Secretary of the Navy Carlos Del Toro issued formal administrative censure to five senior Marine Corps and Navy officers for their roles in the AAV incident.
 The three investigations into the incident "revealed a 'chain of failure' at nearly every level of command."

 Final post and retirement

 After being relieved from his position as inspector general in June 2021, Castellvi became the Assistant Deputy Commandant for Plans, Policies, and Operations (ADC PP&O).

 He retired from active duty in May 2022 after over 38 years of active duty.
+Castellvi has served in the private sector as a Defense Consultant / Senior Military Advisor in the Middle East.